• Mounting

 This size of the farm cannot successfully exist today, simply because you could never create enough income from it to afford to keep it running.

-The farms today which are able to make money for its owners are probably at least 1000 acres.
+The farms today that can make money for their owners are probably at least 1000 acres.
 Most are probably 3 to 10 times larger than this.

 Crop Failure Causes